The complete guide to sustainable Technology Lifecycle Management

-With the manufacture of a typical laptop or smartphone contributing to the majority of the total CO2 emissions it generates, allowing your devices to be resold means you’re doubling product life, which reduces your CO2 emissions and electronic waste.
+With the manufacture of a typical laptop or smartphone contributing to the majority of the total CO2 emissions it generates, allowing your devices to be resold means you’re extending the product life, which helps you to avoid CO2 emissions and reduce electronic waste.

 From our advanced IT asset management platform, IT managers can see when devices are collected, when they arrive at our refurbishment centre and their current status.
 Once the works are done, we’ll provide a full audit report on both security and sustainability.

-By using this approach, businesses can reduce their total cost of ownership, maximise the lifetime value of assets, streamline IT asset management, increase data security and reduce their environmental footprint as carbon emissions are spread across a longer asset life span.
+By using this approach, businesses can reduce their total cost of ownership, maximise the lifetime value of assets, streamline IT asset management, increase data security and reduce their environmental footprint.

 Download our Technology Lifecycle Management guide